 Due to COVID-19, all Durham County Library locations are currently closed for regular public access.
 While our doors are closed, we are working to provide alternate ways for people to access library resources:

-To place holds, log in to your account online at DurhamCountyLibrary.org, or call us at 919-560-0103.
+- First, place holds on the item(s) you want by logging into your account online or calling us at 919-560-0103.
 The phone line is open from 9 a.m. to 5 p.m.
 Monday through Friday.
-Five items can be reserved per library card for each pick up.

 Complete instructions can be found at DurhamCountyLibrary.org/TakeOut.